 Q: Will I lose my control under hypnosis?

 You actually accept or reject any suggestions given to you the entire time you are in trance.
-This happens because you have a part of your brain that is called your "hidden observer."
-This is a cute name for the part of your brain protects you even while you are asleep.
-It's the part of the brain that wakes you up when you sense danger or hear your baby crying in the middle of the night.
-So you can trust that part of your brain to protect you while the other part is in trance and taking in suggestions.
+This happens because you have a part of your brain that is called your "Hidden Observer."
+This is a cute name for the part of your mind that protects you even while you are asleep.
+It's the part of the mind that wakes you up when you sense danger or hear your baby crying in the middle of the night.
+So you can trust that part to protect you while the other part is in trance and taking in suggestions.
 Some people don't remember parts of the session once they emerge—but you are in full control the entire time!

 Q: Why does hypnosis seem so mysterious?

 A: The brain is mysterious!
 Fact is, we go in and out of hypnotic states naturally, every day.
 Our brain remains in the

 Beta wave state while we are alert and active, and moves into an Alpha wave state (and lower) once we start to relax.
 If you have ever laughed or cried from watching a movie or reading a book, missed your exit while driving, or had an inspirational thought suddenly come to you in the shower, you were in natural trance.

 The most intelligent and prosperous people in the world tend to be ones who go into trance the easiest and deepest.
 Tiger Woods is a prime example.
 He frequently uses hypnosis to stay on game, since golf is really a game of mind over matter.
 Look at how successful, intelligent, and wealthy he is!
 (He just forgot to use hypnosis for self-control around women!)
 In fact, television commercials work so effectively, generating mega millions, by bombarding you with messages over and over, (even if it doesn't make sense, just so long as you will have good feelings about a company's particular product), so that when you go out shopping your subconscious mind will be influenced to buy that product because it has been programmed to do so.